appacademy/SWEO-Part-Time-Resources/4-Module/3-week/1-day/README.md

     ('Father''s Day', 'June'),
     ( 'Aliens''s Day', null);
 ```
+- You can do the queries in any order (i.e. file 5 then file 3).
+So if we're stuck, just move to the next one.

 ## Resources
+- Ask questions if you don't understand something.
+We cannot give you the answer, but we can clarify the question.

 - Remember that these are `also available resources`:
   - `sqlite.org` docs
   - `aa-readings` docs